-JB: What is your approach to raising animals?
+CHIPOTLE: What is your approach to raising animals?
 How have you done things differently from what the commodity producers in Canada?

 CB: We try to keep cattle on one ranch as long as possible until they go to the feedyard.
 It’s very rare that cows and calves actually get to stay together.
 Typically calves are weaned at a very young age.
 On our ranches, most calves remain on the ranch where they are born until the last three months of their life, when they move to a feedyard, to be finished on grain.
 Some of the meat from these cattle—which are never given hormones or antibiotics—is supplied as steak to Chipotle.

-JB: What happens in the winter?
+CHIPOTLE: What happens in the winter?
 Some farmers justify raising animals in confinement year-round by claiming the animals will get cold in the winter.
 Can you talk a little about how you and other farmers in the Beretta network deal with the harsh Canadian winters?